-Taken together, disability-specific provisions in CCDBG, the ED-HHS joint policy statement, and the DCL form a strong message from the federal level that although there are challenges, children with disabilities belong in child care settings and we can and must do better.
+Taken together, disability-specific provisions in CCDBG, the updated ED-HHS joint policy statement, and the DCL continue to form a strong message from the federal level that although there are challenges, children with disabilities belong in child care settings and we can and must do better.
 The DCL specifically states that "despite the expansion of early childhood programs, there has not yet been a proportionate expansion of inclusive early learning opportunities for young children with disabilities.
-The ED and HHS joint policy statement further provides "A mixed delivery system of public and private high-quality early childhood programs is important to increasing the availability of inclusive opportunities for children with disabilities."
-The CCDBG provides a framework for states to leverage toward this end.
+The ED and HHS joint policy statement further provides "A mixed delivery system of public and private high-quality early childhood programs is vital in increasing the availability of https://www2.ed.gov/policy/speced/guid/earlylearning/joint-statement-full-text.pdf